René Bernards: Honors and distinctions

 Bernards was elected a member of the European Molecular Biology Organization in 1995.
 Bernards was a winner of the Spinoza Prize in 2005.
 The awarding organisation, the Netherlands Organisation for Scientific Research, specified his "groundbreaking work in the molecular biology and diagnostics of cancer".
-In 2005 he was also elected a member of Academia Europaea.
+In 2005, he was also elected a member of Academia Europaea.
 Bernards was elected a member of the Royal Netherlands Academy of Arts and Sciences in 2007.

-In 2012 Bernards won the Koningin Wilhelmina Onderzoeksprijs by the Dutch Cancer Society, earning a 2 million euro subsidy.
-In 2013 he was named as recipient of the Royal Netherlands Academy of Arts and Sciences Academy Professor Prize, together with Wil Roebroeks.
+In 2012, Bernards won the Koningin Wilhelmina Onderzoeksprijs by the Dutch Cancer Society, earning a 2 million euro subsidy.
+In 2013, he was named as recipient of the Royal Netherlands Academy of Arts and Sciences Academy Professor Prize, together with Wil Roebroeks.
 Bernards was elected a Fellow of the American Association for Cancer Research Academy in 2018.
-In 2019 he became an international honorary member of the American Academy of Arts and Sciences.
-In 2020 he was elected an international member of the National Academy of Sciences of the United States.
+In 2019, he became an international honorary member of the American Academy of Arts and Sciences.
+In 2020 he was elected an international member of the National Academy of Sciences of the United States and became a foreign member of the Royal Society in 2024.